The wines

 Falanghina, Trebbiano, Moscato 2023 (sp/o)

-Zesty and energetic sparkling wine, skin fermented for 11 days and bottled unfiltered
+An energetic and thirst quenching sparkling wine, skin fermented for 11 days and bottled unfiltered.
+Long on the palate with notes of apple, butter and walnut.

 Ossigeno